In this article

-While the new company may not be eligible for the Start-up Tax Exemption (SUTE) scheme, it still will enjoy partial tax exemptions given to companies since 2008 on normal chargeable income of up to S$300,000.
+While the old company may not be eligible for SUTE, it still will enjoy partial tax exemptions given to companies since 2008 on normal chargeable income of up to S$200,000.

 |Chargeable income||Exemption||Exempt income|

-While sale and lease of residential properties are exempted from GST in Singapore, transaction of commercial (non-residential) real estate is not.
+While the sale and lease of residential properties are exempted from GST in Singapore, the transaction of commercial (non-residential) real estate is not.

 |Residential Properties||Non-Residential Properties|

-An individual buying commercial property will have to absorb 7 percent GST in addition to the valuation price for the property.
+An individual buying commercial property will have to absorb 7% GST in addition to the valuation price for the property.

-Instead, if a company is buying a commercial property, it can consider getting GST registered, which is a very streamlined and easy process.
+Instead, if a company is buying a commercial property, it can consider being GST-registered, which is a very streamlined and easy process.
 This way the company can claim back the GST amount paid.

 Please note that IRAS put forth many requirements before allowing GST-registered companies to claim back the GST already paid.
-So it’s always better to check with the Authority on your eligibility, or appoint us to register for GST.
+Hence, it’s always better to check with them on your eligibility or appoint us to register for GST.

-If the seller is not GST-registered, the buyer can save these S$7,000.
+If the seller is not GST-registered, the buyer can save this S$7,000.

 Stamp Duty Costs

-The benefit in this is that the stamp fees of 0.2 percent payable on the value of the shares of the company sold is much lower than the ad valorem stamp fees of almost 3 percent payable in respect of the value of the share in the property.
+The benefit of this is that the stamp fees of 0.2% payable on the value of the shares of the company sold is much lower than the ad valorem stamp fees of almost 3% payable in respect of the value of the share in the property.

-In today’s uncertain times, you can never be sure.
-A private limited company which bought commercial property to benefit from rental income, may suffer some downturns in the rental income.
+You can never be sure in today’s uncertain times.
+A private limited company that bought commercial property to benefit from rental income may even suffer downturns in rental income.

 Such companies are allowed to carry forward the unabsorbed trade (rental) losses and capital allowances to subsequent years to offset against the income of those years until the trade losses are fully utilised.